Breastfeeding - FAQs

 - Baby has dark colored stools after Day 4. (they should be a mustard yellow in color)

-- Infant has fewer wet or dirty diapers than listed above or is nursing less frequently than 8-12 times in a 24 hours.
+- Infant has fewer wet or dirty diapers than listed above or is nursing less frequently than 8 or more times in 24 hours.

 - Mom has symptoms of mastitis: sore breast with fever, chills, or flu-like aching